andybeet/testingdsem/README.md

 ## Results

--   See three figures below
+-   See figures below

--   Each figure shows the fitted network as found in the dsem [vignette](https://james-thorson-noaa.github.io/dsem/articles/vignette.html#comparison-with-dynamic-linear-models) alongside the same fitted network but with 25% of each of the variables data set as missing(NA).
-The NAs were randomly omitted
+-   Each figure shows a fitted network as found in the dsem [vignette](https://james-thorson-noaa.github.io/dsem/articles/vignette.html#comparison-with-dynamic-linear-models)

+-   The original model fit is show with 3 other fits where the only difference is that some data have been set to missing (NAs)

 -   Each of the three figures show three random assignments of NAs.
 In each case 25% of the data was assigned missing.